iRynoh/api-sample-test/README.md

 Every data source in this project was created for test purposes.
 If any request takes more than 5 seconds to execute, there is something wrong with the implementation.

+## Improvements

+#### Code Quality and Readability:

+- Split functionality into dedicated modules (as we did with processMeetings.js)
+- Implement proper logging with levels (error, info, debug) instead of console.log, winston maybe?
+- Add unit tests for each module with mock responses.
+Also a "live" one in case the API changes.
+- Nice to have: TypeScript for better type safety and documentation

+#### Project Architecture:

+- Create a proper service layer to separate business logic from data access.
+- Implement a queue system with fail retry.
+- Add configuration management for different environments, good for testing and local dev.
+- Create an abstraction layer for HubSpot API to isolate external dependencies.
+Like a repository?
+Maybe we offer another service like HubSpot, we would only need to change implementation instead of interfaces.

+### Performance:

+- Add caching layer for frequently accessed data.
+IMPORTANT.
+- Implement rate limiting to prevent API throttling, configurable via the queue.
+- Add parallel processing for independent operations.
+- Monitor and optimize database queries.
+- Add proper indexing for MongoDB collections.